ngjunsiang/laymansguide-src/content/season5/issue057/issue057.md

+Title: Issue 57: Cache, the CPU’s working space
+Date: 2020-01-25 08:00
+Tags:
+Category: Season 5
+Slug: lmg-s5-issue-57-cache-the-cpus-working-space
+Author: J S Ng
+Summary:

 **Previously:** The operating system is responsible for listing and managing the computer’s resources, making them available to programs running on the computer, and making sure they only use what they are allowed to.

 Those who have been following Layman’s Guide since Season 3 will remember this term, **caching**.
-I first introduced it at the end of Season 3, in [Issue 39](https://buttondown.email/laymansguide/archive/lmg-s3-issue-39-caches-and-caching/):
+I first introduced it at the end of Season 3, in [Issue 39]({filename}/season3/issue039/issue039.md)):

 > Searching for anything takes time.
 Need to fill out a form?
 You need to search for a pen first.
 Need to call someone?
 Before speed dial and contacts apps existed, you used to need to look up a number in order to dial it.
 If you do it often enough, you would make sure you always had a pen with you, or you would write the number somewhere convenient for you to see so you don’t need to hunt for it.